eea/Products.Reportek/README.rst

 Generate documentation
 ----------------------

-You can find information on how to generate documentation in the `reportek-zopebuildout's README <https://github.com/eea/reportek.zopebuildout#generate-documentation>`_
+You can find information on how to generate documentation in the reportek-zopebuildout's README `generate documentation section <https://github.com/eea/reportek.zopebuildout#generate-documentation>`_.

 Tests
 -----

-You can find information on how to run the tests in the `reportek-zopebuildout's README` <https://github.com/eea/reportek.zopebuildout#tests>`_
+You can find information on how to run the tests in the reportek-zopebuildout's README `tests section <https://github.com/eea/reportek.zopebuildout#tests>`_.